DurhamARC/raga-pose-estimation/README.md

 ![A picture showing where to input batch files folder URL](https://github.com/durhamarc/raga-pose-estimation/blob/jo-branch/read_me_images/input-batch.png?raw=true)<br />

 ## 3. Choose Confidence Threshold<br />
-Choose the level of confidence OpenPose should have in detecting a bodypart.
-A value of 0.0 means no confidence is required, while a value of 1.0 indicates a high level of confidence.<br />
+OpenPose outputs a confidence level for each estimate of the x- and y- position of a body part.
+It may sometimes be useful to set a confidence threshold to eliminate some poorly estimated data (which can then be interpolated).
+Trial and error is necessary to establich a suitable confidence level.
+(Set to 0 by default.)<br />
 ![A picture showing how to put in confidence](https://github.com/durhamarc/raga-pose-estimation/blob/jo-branch/read_me_images/confidence.png?raw=true)<br />

 ## 4. Choose Smoothing Parameter<br />
-To reduce jitter in the model, a smoothing function can be applied.
-You can choose the smoothing window, which determines the number of previous frames used in the smoothing calculation, and the smoothing polynomial order, which is the order of the polynomial used in the fitting function.<br />
+To reduce jitter in the model, a smoothing function (Savitzky-Golay filter) can be applied.
+You can choose the Smoothing window, which determines the number of previous frames used in the smoothing calculation, and the Smoothing polynomial order, which is the order of the polynomial used in the fitting function.
+The smoother is set to off by default. <br />

 ![A video showing how to use the smoothing parameters](https://github.com/durhamarc/raga-pose-estimation/blob/jo-branch/read_me_images/7smoothing.gif?raw=true)<br />

 ## 5. Choose the Body Parts<br />
-OpenPose is able to detect various body parts.
-You can select which body parts to detect by choosing from options such as all body parts, upper body parts only, lower body parts only, or specific body parts.<br />
+You can select which body parts to detect by choosing from options such as all body parts, upper body parts only (which is best for Indian classical music), lower body parts only, or choose specific body parts.<br />
 ![A video showing how to choose the output videos](https://github.com/durhamarc/raga-pose-estimation/blob/jo-branch/read_me_images/bodyparts.png?raw=true)<br />

 ## 6. Choose CSV Format<br />
-Select whether you want the CSV data in the output to be flattened.<br />
+Select whether you want the CSV data in the output to be flattened (a flattened CSV file includes only one header row, while the unflattened file includes two header rows).<br />
 ![A picture showing the box to select for CSV flattening](https://github.com/durhamarc/raga-pose-estimation/blob/jo-branch/read_me_images/csvflattening.png?raw=true)<br />

 ## 7. Choose Name of Trial<br />